SafeExamBrowser/seb-server/docs/overview.rst

 Safe Exam Browser Server (SEB Server) is a web-service application to help setting up and maintain e-assessments with `Safe Exam Browser <https://safeexambrowser.org/>`_ (SEB) in a centralized manner.
 The SEB Server application can be used by an institution or organization as a self-maintained, lightweight server application to organize and setup their e-assessments.
-Furthermore SEB Server can be setup and run within a cloud infrastructure an be provides as centralized service from a general service provider.
+Furthermore SEB Server can be setup and run within a cloud infrastructure by general service provider.

-For an organization or institution that want to provides safe e-assessments with `Safe Exam Browser <https://safeexambrowser.org/>`_, SEB Server can help to organize this e-assessments more effectively, safely and in one place.
+For an organization or institution that wants to provides safe e-assessments with `Safe Exam Browser <https://safeexambrowser.org/>`_, SEB Server can help to organize this e-assessments more effectively, safely and in one place.

-There is the possibility to use the a SEB Server with built-in multi-tenancy functionality by creating institutions that are separated by each other.
+SEB Server comes with a built-in multi-tenancy functionality that allows to create and maintain institutions that are separated by each other.
 This is most convenient for smaller groups of organizations or institutions that want to have one self maintained
 SEB Server instance but need internal separation of institutions.

-Since SEB Server is generally an administration tool, meaning generally used to do administration work and task to setup and maintain e-assessments, there is yet just a built-in small user-account management where users can register itself and get needed privileges assigned by already registered administrator users that has the privileges to maintain user accounts.
+Since SEB Server is generally an administration tool, meaning used to do administration work and task to setup and maintain e-assessments, there is yet just a built-in small user-account management where users can register itself and get needed privileges assigned by already registered administrator users that has the privileges to maintain user accounts.
 Currently there is no possibility to register with a third party account and single sign on.